 When IUCN NL commissioned the former Profundo soy standard benchmark study (published in 2019), it was meant to provide clarity to the market about the differences between the many standards that had passed the test of the FEFAC soy sourcing guidelines (SSG).
 Only 7 out of 17 could be called deforestation-free for example.
 The deforestation requirement was also important distinguishing information within the European Soy Monitor that IUCN NL started off together with IDH The Sustainable Trade Initiative in the same year.
 Benchmarking can help as a heads-up.
 FEFAC has improved its guidelines in 2021.
 For example, its SSG 2021 require the public availability of standard documents, it aligned its definitions with AFi, and several desired criteria became essential.
-FEFAC also started to provide clarity if a standard had a deforestation and conversion-free requirement and about cut-off dates.
-Almost all standards have improved their deforestation and conversion-free criteria.
+FEFAC also started to provide clarity if a standard had a deforestation and conversion-free criteria.
 Yet, there still are significant differences among the - now 20 - FEFAC SSG approved standards, especially on other aspects than deforestation and conversion which we seek to obtain and provide insights on with this new publication.
 This report should inform our own advice to companies, financial institutions, governments, and NGOs, and we hope it is a useful source of information for everyone.